andreirusu99/mUAV/Hardware/README.md

 ![front](https://i.imgur.com/JVggMCH.jpeg)

 ### Internal View
-> Not all component had been installed when this picture was taken.
+> Not all components had been installed when this picture was taken.

 ![internal](https://i.imgur.com/GOhfVe9.jpeg)